Psychoeducation sessions

 Exploring your neurodivergent identity

-Our psychoeducation sessions are made up of four 90-minute sessions.
-There will be one session per week for four weeks.
-These sessions will be supplemented with other materials, such as reading materials, video links, and signposting to resources, curated by our expert clinicians.
+Our psychoeducation sessions consist of four sessions covering different topics related to your diagnosis.
+These sessions will be supplemented with other materials such as, reading materials and signposting to resources, both curated by our expert clinicians.

 ADHD